Mix It Up

 Mix It Up: Jump5 Remixed is a remix album by Christian pop group Jump5.
 It was released on April 6, 2004.
-It includes nine remixes of songs from their previous studio albums (excluding their Christmas album, All the Joy in the World), three tracks containing in-studio audio of the group, and a cover of Kool & the Gang's "Celebration", which is slightly different from the original version of their cover previously released on the Kim Possible soundtrack.
+It includes nine remixes of songs from their previous studio albums (excluding their Christmas album, All the Joy in the World), three tracks containing in-studio audio of the group, and a cover of Kool & the Gang's "Celebration", which is slightly different from the original version of their cover previously released on the Kim Possible soundtrack. this album is the last to feature former member, Libby Hodges, who left the group that same year.

 Mix It Up charted at #3 on Billboards Top Dance/Electronic Albums chart in 2004.